-MP/M-86: Multi-Programming Monitor Control Program for 8086 and 8088 microprocessors.
+MP/M II: Multi-Programming Monitor Control Program for micro-processors.

 multi-programming: Capability of the operating system to coordinate the execution of more than one program at a time.

 multi-user: Ability of an operating system to support more than one independent user initiating different programs at the same time.